zlatozar/study-paip/ch00/Readme.md

 Normally you'd think of **x** as a variable that will hold the argument passed in a call to foo.
 But at macro expansion time, such as when the compiler is running the WHEN macro, the only data available is the source code.
-Instead,the values the compiler passes to WHEN are the Lisp lists representing the source code, namely , `(> x 10)` and `(print 'big)` .Suppose that WHEN is defined, with something like the following macro:
+Instead,the values the compiler passes to WHEN are the Lisp lists representing the source code, namely , `(> x 10)` and `(print'big)`.
+Suppose that WHEN is defined, with something like the following macro:
 ``` cl
 (defmacro when (condition &rest body)
   `(if ,condition (progn ,@body)))